Skip to main content

 Advanced Bioregulatory Considerations

 Beyond the primary hormonal players, a deeper level of optimization can be achieved by considering the broader neurochemical environment.
-The goal is to create a state that is permissive for and robust GH release.
+The goal is to create a state that is permissive for deep sleep and robust GH release.

 1. GABAergic Tone ∞ Gamma-aminobutyric acid (GABA) is the primary inhibitory neurotransmitter in the central nervous system.
 Adequate GABAergic activity is essential for initiating and maintaining sleep.
 Lifestyle factors that support GABA production, such as certain dietary choices and stress reduction practices like meditation, can lower the threshold for entering deep, slow-wave sleep, thereby creating a more opportune window for the GHS-mediated GH pulse.